 Elounda & Plaka

-Elounda is a cosmopolitan seaside resort with harbour that mixes high-end tourism with traditional Greek hospitality, this being the location of many 5 star spa hotels and numerous luxurious villas; a favourite destination of the rich and famous whether Greek politicians, American actors and actresses, or Russian tycoons.
+Elounda is a cosmopolitan seaside resort in Crete with harbour that mixes high-end tourism with traditional Greek hospitality, this being the location of many 5 star spa hotels and numerous luxurious villas; a favourite destination of the rich and famous whether Greek politicians, American actors and actresses, or Russian tycoons.
 It has seafront tavernas, shops, and backstreets to explore with some good scuba diving opportunities to see the Sunken City of Olous.
 The beautiful lake town of Agios Nikolaos is 20 minutes away with good bus links and it’s possible to get out into the countryside on a 4WD jeep safari.
 Zeus Cave and the Richtis Gorge are also within reach for those with a hire car.

 Elounda is good for couples and families of all budgets who seek a relaxing beach holiday with the option to explore more of the island when renting a car.
-If going all-out on accommodation you’ll be able to move from the spa to the pool to the sea, drink in hand, living the life of luxury as you soak up the views.
+If going all-out on accommodation, you’ll be able to move from the spa to the pool to the sea, drink in hand, living the life of luxury as you soak up the views.

 Plaka meanwhile, is a beautiful small traditional fishing village a 10 minute drive from Elounda that’s quaint-essential Crete.
 Plaka is the village made famous in Victoria Hislop’s ‘The Island’ with the leper island of Spinalonga visible and accessible via boat from both Plaka and Elounda.
 Stay in Plaka and you’ll be welcomed into Greek village life with Greek hospitality like no other as you enjoy a peaceful couples retreat.